Yulia's Story

 Before the war, 57-year-old Svetlana led a comfortable life, running a small business from the flat that she owned.
 She was happy and confident in her future.
 The war changed everything.

-For Liudymla and her family, life was straight forward before the war.
+For Liudmyla and her family, life was straight forward before the war.
 They had a home, a routine, and a future they could plan for.
 Liudmyla worked as a manicurist - but that all changed.

 A former prize-winning boxer, Oleksandr had built a successful life as a gym owner and government sports director before war forced him and his family to flee Ukraine.